 Grants Summary

-• Purpose – to improve local collections and extend resource sharing in the region with physical and digital circulating materials
+• Purpose – To improve local collections and extend resource sharing in the region with physical and digital circulating materials.

 Per Capita